7 Signs that You’re Not Eating Enough Protein

 - This legume will help renew your body’s cells and prevent premature aging.

-- Spinach is a great option for consuming more protein, and is also a good source of calcium and iron.
+- Spinach is a great option and is also a good source of calcium and iron.

 - You can eat it raw, in salads, or cook it.
 Cooking spinach increases its protein content up to 5 times and also increases its iron.